logo

 Jefferson Community and Technical College

-Jefferson Community and Technical College’s (JCTC) 21-month radiologic technology program leads to an Associate of Applied Science (AAS) in Radiography.
+Jefferson Community and Technical College’s (JCTC) 21-month, full-time radiologic technology program leads to an Associate of Applied Science (AAS) in Radiography.
 Successful applicants are notified in the spring, attend an orientation over the summer, and begin their studies the following fall.
 The program combines coursework with clinical studies and prepares students to meet the American Registry of Radiologic Technologists (ARRT) certification exam requirements.
 Radiography courses cover medical terminology, patient care, radiographic procedures, radiographic pathology, and radiation protection.
 Students will be assigned clinical rotations at medical facilities in the Louisville area, where they will work between one and four days each week.
-Admission into the program is selective, with approximately 20 students accepted each year.
+Admission into the program is selective.
 The program does not require a minimum GPA for admission, but preference may be given to students with a GPA of 2.5 or higher and over 10 or more college credits.
 Graduates are prepared for entry-level clinical practice in radiography.

 Morehead State University

 Morehead State University (MSU) features an Associate of Applied Science (AAS) in Radiologic Sciences that prepares students to sit for the ARRT certification exam.
-The full-time, three-year program requires students to fulfill general education and pre-radiological courses before beginning radiography coursework and clinical rotations.
-Admission to the program is based on an applicant’s GPA in pre-admission classes, with a minimum GPA of 2.5 required.
+The full-time, two-year program requires students to fulfill general education and pre-radiological courses before beginning radiography coursework and clinical rotations.
+Admission to the program is based on an applicant’s GPA in pre-admission classes, with a minimum GPA of 2.5 required in all pre-radiologic sciences courses and a 2.0 GPA required overall.
 Clinical rotations and classes may take place during the day or in the evenings.
-Students will complete clinical rotations at two different facilities in the spring of their sophomore year and the fall of their junior year at one of the university’s affiliated medical facilities, which include Clark Regional Medical Center, Georgetown Community Hospital, Three Rivers Medical Center, and Pikeville Medical Center.
+Students will complete clinical rotations at two different facilities in the spring of their sophomore year and the fall of their junior year at one of the university’s affiliated medical facilities, which include Clark Regional Medical Center, Georgetown Community Hospital, Three Rivers Medical Center, and Pikeville Hospital.
 Students interested in continuing their education may apply for MSU’s Bachelor of Science (BS) in Leadership in Medical Imaging.

 Northern Kentucky University

 Northern Kentucky University (NKU) affords students the opportunity to earn a Bachelor of Science (BS) in Radiologic Science.
 The curriculum is divided into two phases.
 Phase 1 is taken in the first year and includes general education courses.
 Phase 2 encompasses the radiologic and clinical coursework and requires separate admission.
 Students will complete a full range of radiologic technology courses in addition to getting hands-on experience in the university’s radiographic laboratory.
-Labs allow students to get firsthand experience and to prepare for their clinical rotations.
+Labs allow students to get firsthand experience and prepare for their clinical rotations.
 Students are assigned clinical rotations at affiliated medical facilities, including St. Elizabeth Healthcare, Dearborn County Hospital in Indiana, Mercy Hospital Anderson, and the Jewish Hospital-Kenwood in nearby Cincinnati, Ohio.
 Admittance to the program is competitive, with approximately 24 students offered a spot each year.
 Applicants are admitted based on their GPA, grades in prerequisite courses, total credits earned, and relevant healthcare experience.
-Successful applicants begin taking radiologic technology courses during the summer after their freshman year.
+Admitted students begin taking radiologic technology courses during the summer after their freshman year.
+NKU also offers a BS in Radiation Therapy.

 Somerset Community College